 Here are some top methods to garner attention at your booth:

 1. Floor Design:

-Research shows that people often don’t look up, but they do will look down when they catch sight of your Floor Decal!
+Research shows that people often don’t look up, but they will look down when they catch sight of your Floor Decal!
 An underrated approach, floor decals are a great way to stand out from the crowd and give the impression that it’s imperative that trade show attendees stop by your booth.
-They can be used indoors or outside, and can be designed to alert guests to sales, or special products and services.
+They can be used indoors or outside and can be designed to alert guests to sales, or special products and services.
 Everyone will have a sign, but you can be one of the few who also has stellar floor decals to draw people over.

 2. Retractable Banner Stand:

 It’s a mouthful to say, but it’s an eyeful to view!
 Retractable Banner Signs live up to their name by being retractable and portable.
 The bonus is that they are lightweight and easy to use and assemble, but with fast application, it can make frequent trade show attendees market their products and booth with a little more ease.
 Whether a more economical version or top of the line, it can give you durable comfort to advertising.